SujitKumarDatta2002/Academic_CSE/CSE330/README.md

 # BRACU-CSE330

-BRACU CSE330 Labs & Assignments & Quiz Solutions (Fall 2022). <br> <br>
+BRACU CSE330 Labs & Assignments & Quiz Solutions. <br> <br>
-This are the Labs & Assignments codes for CSE 330: Numerical Method.
-There are lots of way to Solve this Problems.
+These are the Labs & Assignments codes for CSE 330: Numerical Method.
+There are lots of ways to Solve these Problems.
 I am trying my best.
-If there are Any Problem in Solution let Me know.
+If there is Any Problem with the Solution let Me know.

 <h2>Topics</h2>
   <ul>